igordertigor/usiq/README.md

 when I discovered [cmus](https://cmus.github.io/), which to me seems like the best music player ever developed (if your tags are in order).

+Note that usiq is currently under heavy development and a lot of features may be quite unstable.

 ## Installation

 Should be as easy as